emilyriederer/website/content/post/duckdb-carolina/index.md

 (Notably: counties are rather imbalanced in size and not the most important geography in many election contexts.
 This is for example purpose only, but partitions should always be picked based on how you expect to use the data. )

-Once all the data in transformed, we can make "load" our DuckDB database with relative-path references to our data.
+Once all the data in transformed, we can "load" our DuckDB database with relative-path references to our data.
 Again, this step can be done through any DuckDB API or the command line.
-Below, I use python in the [etl/load-db.py](https://github.com/emilyriederer/nc-votes-duckdb/blob/master/etl/load-db.py) to create the `nc.duckdb` database and create references to my core datasets.
+Below, I use python in the [etl/load-db.py](https://github.com/emilyriederer/nc-votes-duckdb/blob/master/etl/load-db.py) to create the `nc.duckdb` database and create references to the different datasets.

 <div class="highlight">